 Her Majesty's Revenue and Customs (HMRC) is a non-ministerial body in the UK, solely responsible for tax collection, looking after the administrative regulations and payments that include state support.
 This department also plays an important role in the issue of national insurance.
 The sole responsibility for the maintenance of HRMC is on the shoulders of the Treasury Minister, the Financial Secretary to Treasury, Jesse Norman MP.

-Based on the terms, all the deducted amount for finance cost is removed before the tax is calculated.
+Based on the terms, all the deducted amount for finance costs is removed before the tax is calculated.
 This reduces the tax liability for any individual up to 20% of the mortgage interest.
-In case, of large mortgages, which were used to fund properties, received a deep blow, affecting the finance significantly.
-Over the past years, the claim for tax relief has changed drastically, being 100% in the 2016-2017 tax year, it is now 0% from 2020.
+In case, large mortgages, which were used to fund properties, received a deep blow, affecting the finance significantly.
+Over the past years, the claim for tax relief has changed drastically, being 100% in the 2016-2017 tax year; it is now 0% from 2020.

 Tax Relief on Mortgage Interest on Rented Property

-Finance cost based on the total interest on loan, mortgage, and overdrafts.
+Finance cost is based on the total interest on loans, mortgages, and overdrafts.

 What can Landlords Claim Tax Relief on?

-Since April 2020, landlords won't be able to able to reduce the tax bill, by deducting the mortgage expenses.
+Since April 2020, landlords won't be able to reduce the tax bill by deducting the mortgage expenses.
 Now, the landlords will be receiving a tax credit based on the 20% of mortgage interest payments.
-This is indeed not all a generous term when compared with the high-rate taxpayers.
-As they will receive tax relief of 40% on mortgage payments.
+This is indeed not all a generous term when compared with the high-rate taxpayers as they will receive tax relief of 40% on mortgage payments.

 In the 2019-2020 tax years, an individual is allowed to deduct a quarter of the rental income.
-Further, the tax credit was received based on the 3 quarters of the mortgage interest payment.
+Further, the tax credit was received based on three-quarters of the mortgage interest payment.
 To check the affordability assessment, ICRs (the lenders use the interest Cover ratio.
 This helps to get to the exact amount that is gained by a landlord.

-But now, things have changed and they need to display the entire details compared with the mortgage, inclusive of the cash flow and business models, concerning every property if they own them through the finance application.
+But now, things have changed, and they need to display the full details compared with the mortgage, inclusive of the cash flow and business models, concerning every property if they own them through the finance application.

 How is UK mortgage interest relief changing?

-Before the change in the mortgage interest relief, in April 2017, the landlords were allowed to deduct mortgage interest cost along with the allowable expenses, while declaring the HMRC, from rental income.
-The tax was imposed on the UK landowners based on the profit.
-But, when looked back from now, in these 4 years, there is a drop in the claim in tax reliefs from 100% to 0%, 2016-1017 to 2020 tax year.
+Before the change in the mortgage interest relief, in April 2017, the landlords were allowed to deduct mortgage interest costs along with the allowable expenses while declaring the HMRC from rental income.
+The tax was imposed on the UK landowners based on profit.
+But, when looking back from now, in these four years, there is a drop in the claim in tax reliefs from 100% to 0%, 2016-1017 to 2020 tax year.

-There is a chance that the landlords will be getting a reduction of up to 20% of mortgage interest cost, upon presenting their final tax bill, irrespective of the tax brand.
-Now, depending on rental income and other beyond property income, the landlords may move up in the higher bracket, which have a taxable income near the upper threshold in terms of a tax brand.
+There is a chance that the landlords will be getting a reduction of up to 20% of mortgage interest cost upon presenting their final tax bill, irrespective of the tax brand.
+Now, depending on rental income and other beyond property income, the landlords may move up in the higher bracket, which has a taxable income near the upper threshold in terms of a tax brand.

 Presently, they require accumulating all the aspects associated with repair and claim that.
-This was based on a practical thought that, if the agents claim a certain amount then the cost will arise, starting a hike in the rents.
+This was based on a practical thought that if the agents claim a certain amount, the cost will arise, starting a hike in the rents.